vzaar/vzaar-api-php/README.md

 * _GUID_ (string) - Specifies the guid to operate on
 * _VIDEO_TITLE_ (string) - Specifies the title for the video
-* _VIDEO_DESCRIPTION_ (string) - Specifies the description for the video profile integer - Specifies the size for the video to be encoded in.
+* _VIDEO_DESCRIPTION_ (string) - Specifies the description for the video
+* _PROFILE_ (integer) - Specifies the size for the video to be encoded in.
 If not specified, this will use the vzaar default or the user default (if set)
 * _VIDEO_LABELS_ (string) - Comma separated list of labels to be assigned to the video

 ####Editing video